bubba-94/portfolio/README.md

 Link to script [run.sh](run.sh) that will start a .venv and run an automatic updater for the website so that you can test changes in real time.

-Application is run with Django and TailwindCSS.
+Application is built with Django and TailwindCSS.